sensible-hq/sensible-docs/readme-sync/v0/200 - write-prompts/instruct/index.md

 hidden: false
 ---

-TODO rewrite intro

-Write prompts for large-language models (LLM)  to configure document data extractions.
-Sensible's prompt-authoring environment is called Sensible Instruct.
-Sensible Instruct is an AI-powered subset of *SenseML*, Sensible's JSON-based document extraction query language.
+To extract from documents, describe your target data using Sensible's prompt-authoring environment, *Sensible Instruct*.
+Sensible Instruct is a large language-model (LLM)-powered subset of *SenseML*, Sensible's JSON-based document extraction query language.
 By combining Sensible Instruct and SenseML, you can extract data from a range of document types, from highly structured business forms to unstructured research documents.

 See the following topics for tips on configuring extractions in Sensible Instruct: